-Being a music teacher who's teaching music online might be one of the most rewarding jobs there are.
+Being a musician who can teach music online might be one of the most rewarding job there is.

 Seeing your students excel from complete beginners to adept musicians, or witnessing them record their first songs is one of the most gratifying things to experience.

 However, deciding to become a music teacher is the easy part.
 The hard part is doing all it takes to make your business a lucrative one.

 One of the possible routes to consider is to teach music online.

 There are tons of benefits of this approach, and practically no downsides at all.
 You could choose to do it full time or to combine online lessons with face-to-face ones.

 Here are 7 ways to teach music online:

 There’s a vast number of platforms out there where you can sell video courses.
 The most popular these days are Udemy and Skillshare, where you can earn anything from $10 to a couple of hundred of dollars.
 After you’ve joined their partner programs, pick your subject, record and publish your lessons.
 However, it’s necessary to follow their in-depth instructions so you can know your material fits their standards.